 CAS HI 175: World History to 1500

 Explores historical and environmental factors influencing how cultures take shape and impact each other.
-Examines early global connections and conflicts between people of different continents as well as between humans, other species, the natural environment, and planet as a whole.
+Examines early global connections and conflicts between people of different continents as well as between humans, other species, the natural environment, and the planet as a whole.
 This course fulfills a single unit in each of the following BU Hub areas: Historical Consciousness, Global Citizenship and Intercultural Literacy, Critical Thinking.

 CAS HI 176: World History 1500-Present